nmayorov/nmayorov.github.io/content/posts/rts_as_optimization.md

 \Delta w_k^s = w_k^s - w_k
 $$
 The covariance of $\Delta w_k^s$ can be computed using the same approach as for the state estimate error covariance.
-The derivation is omitted for the sake of brevity and the final formula looks like this
+The derivation is omitted for the sake of brevity and the final formula looks like this:

 $$
 Q_k^s \equiv \operatorname{E} \Delta w_k^s \left(\Delta w_k^s\right)^T = Q_k + B_k \left(P^s_{k + 1} - P^-_{k + 1} \right) B_k^T \\\\